balaji1974/kafka/README.md

 ### Simple Java Consumer
-1. This simple java consumer project
+1. This simple java consumer project which is self explainatory

 2. The main dependency for this project is the same as before
 ```xml